 The Office of Research collects and analyses data on research performance measures.
 This enables statistical quantitative and qualitative analysis, performance benchmarking and stakeholder reporting to identify and strategically manage the University’s research strengths, capabilities and opportunities.

-Research performance data is used for government funding schemes, as well as the assessment of University of the Sunshine Coast excellence in research.
+Research performance data is used for government funding schemes, as well as the assessment of USC's excellence in research.

 - Higher Education Research Data Collection